happybono/FinedustMonitorWithGPS/README.md

 ## Specifications
 ### Scenarios
-* Measuring the finedust contamination level in the air in a real time and displays value per every seconds on the OLED Screen.
+* Measuring the fine dust contamination level in the air in real time.
+The value is displayed on the OLED Screen, and updated every second.
 * Measuring the current temperature.
-* Track & update devices' location in a realtime.
+* Track and update device location in a real time.
-* Read GPS data (longitude, latitude) from [ThingSpeak](https://thingspeak.com/channels/920137) and displays it on the [Google Maps](https://www.google.com/maps/) using the [Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial).
+* Reading GPS data (longitude, latitude) from [ThingSpeak](https://thingspeak.com/channels/920137) and display it using [Google Maps](https://www.google.com/maps/) with the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial).
-* Refining data and synchronize with the web-based cloud service. (e.g. [ThingSpeak](https://www.thingspeak.com/), [Plaive](https://plaive.10make.com/))
+* Refining data and synchronise with the web-based cloud service. (i.e. [ThingSpeak](https://www.thingspeak.com/), [Plaive](https://plaive.10make.com/))
-* Performs reverse geocoding to convert location (latitude, longitude) which device has measured to a readable address.
+* Using reverse geocoding to convert a location (latitude, longitude) measured by the device to a readable address.

 ### Connections
 * 1 x Micro-USB